-Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather, tax and trade policies, interest rates and various other factors.
-The System utilizes the United States Department of Agriculture (USDA) analysis to provide a general understanding of the U.S. agricultural economic outlook; however, this outlook does not take into account all aspects of our business or events that occurred subsequent to its issuance.
+Production agriculture is a cyclical business that is heavily influenced by commodity prices, weather, government policies (including tax, trade, crop insurance, periodic aid, etc.), interest rates and various other factors that affect supply and demand.
+The System utilizes the U.S. Department of Agriculture (USDA) analysis to provide a general understanding of the U.S. agricultural economic outlook; however, this outlook does not take into account all aspects of our business or events that occurred subsequent to its issuance.
 References to USDA information in this section refer to U.S. agricultural market data and not System data.